Field Mag may receive a minor commission from purchases made via affiliate links.

 Whether you have flat-feet or ballerina arches, whether you’re hitting the trail for a day hike or a backpacking trip or spending a day in the water, you can rock the deep strappy tan lines that indicate a summer well-lived.

 In this guide, we’ll dive into the nitty gritty up front then get to our top picks, selected from experience and many miles hiked in lightweight open toe sandals.
+And custom photographed in the wilds of Wyoming.
+Read on and dig in.
+(We also tested the best women's hiking sandals btw.)

 What Makes a Good Hiking Sandal?